 VAT is a cumulative tax levied on the sale of goods and the provision of services rendered or used in Gabon.

-- Standard rate: 18%, which applies to all transactions unless otherwise provided for by the law.
+- Standard rate: 18%, which applies to all taxable transactions excluding transactions subject to the reduced rates below.

 - Reduced rates:

-- 5%, which applies to sales and services relating to cement.
+- 10%, which applies to production and sale transactions relating to specific products listed ;

 Taxable persons are individuals or legal entities carrying out, usually or occasionally, in an independent manner, taxable operations in the scope of an economic activity and for an onerous consideration.

 The aforesaid persons, subject to CIT or personal income tax (PIT), being registered or not, are liable to VAT should their turnover out of taxes reach XAF 60 million.

 Operations in relation to the construction or sale of real estate, such as sales of lands to build on, delivery of new buildings, or self-delivery of some buildings, carried out by persons subject to VAT in the scope of their economic activities are subject to VAT on real estate.

 The taxpayer of the VAT on real estate is the builder of the building.

 The VAT is payable on the delivery date.